Convention People's Party: The Convention Party (CP)

 In 1998, with parliamentary and presidential elections due to take place in December 2000, it was essential to register a party without further delay, to allow sufficient time to organise an efficient election campaign.
-If the "C.P.P." could not be registered, then the nearest equivalent had to be chosen.
+If the "CPP" could not be registered, then the nearest equivalent had to be chosen.

 The Convention Party was reborn on 11 August 1998 when the party received its final certificate of registration from the Electoral Commission.
-In the words of an Nkrumaist: "The C.P. is the C.P.P.".
-It was the mainstream Nkrumaist formation, comprising the PHP, NIP, PPDD, the Nkrumaist Caucus, NCP, and sections of the PNC.
-The Party retained the cockerel symbol of the CPP, and its motto: FORWARD EVER, BACKWARD NEVER.
-The experienced CPP veteran, Comrade Koko Botsio was appointed Interim Chairman of the Party.
+In the words of an Nkrumaist: "The CP is the CPP" It was the mainstream Nkrumaist formation, comprising the PHP, NIP, PPDD, the Nkrumaist Caucus, NCP, and sections of the PNC.
+The Party retained the cockerel symbol of the CPP, and its motto: "Forward Ever, Backward Never".
+The experienced CPP veteran Kojo Botsio was appointed interim chairman of the Party.

 Impetus for the merger of Nkrumaist forces which resulted in the formation of the CP had come from the grassroots, notably from the youth.
 This augured well for the future, as did the CP's clearly stated adoption of Nkrumaism as its political philosophy.